Harnesses

 When working at heights, fall protection harnesses serve as the cornerstone of worker safety.
 However, merely donning a harness isn't sufficient—it must fit precisely.
 An ill-fitting safety harness can lead to failed OSHA inspections, heightened injury risks during falls, and potential employer liability.

-This comprehensive guide covers all essentials on safety harness sizing, accurate measurement techniques, and the latest requirements from OSHA and ANSI/ASSP as of 2025.
+This comprehensive guide covers all essentials on safety harness sizing, accurate measurement techniques, and the latest requirements from OSHA and ANSI/ASSP.

 Why Safety Harness Sizing Matters